ItsNiceCraft/ItsNiceCraft/README.md

 #### // recent stars

-- [lancachenet/monolithic](https://github.com/lancachenet/monolithic) - A monolithic lancache service capable of caching all CDNs in a single instance (today)
+- [lancachenet/monolithic](https://github.com/lancachenet/monolithic) - A monolithic lancache service capable of caching all CDNs in a single instance (1 day ago)
-- [lichess-org/lila](https://github.com/lichess-org/lila) - ♞ lichess.org: the forever free, adless and open source chess server ♞ (today)
+- [lichess-org/lila](https://github.com/lichess-org/lila) - ♞ lichess.org: the forever free, adless and open source chess server ♞ (1 day ago)
 - [joelshepherd/tabliss](https://github.com/joelshepherd/tabliss) - A beautiful, customisable New Tab page for Firefox, Chrome, and Edge.
-(2 days ago)
+(3 days ago)
 - [gorhill/uBlock](https://github.com/gorhill/uBlock) - uBlock Origin - An efficient blocker for Chromium and Firefox.
 Fast and lean.
-(2 days ago)
+(3 days ago)
 - [mozilla/fx-private-relay](https://github.com/mozilla/fx-private-relay) - Keep your email safe from hackers and trackers.
 Make an email alias with 1 click, and keep your address to yourself.
-(3 days ago)
+(4 days ago)

 ## // metrics